taitulism/Bootstruct/README.md

 "Coding by convention" or "configuration over code" or whatever.
 They are all fine and it's all a matter of personal taste and project's needs.
 Bootstruct does it with names convention.
 "Routing by structure" if you'd like.

-As such, learning Bootstruct is more about understanding how Bootstruct reads your folder-structure and behave based on this structure than code and syntax.
+As such, learning Bootstruct is more about understanding how it reads your folder-structure and behave based on this structure than code and syntax.